 In the table below, you can easily see the amount of rainfall received this season is much higher.
-We are up 300% over last year for the Spring Critical Period, and we’re only a third of the way thru May (read last years crop report)
+We are up 300% over last year for the Spring Critical Period, and we’re only a third of the way through May (read last year’s crop report)

 What does that mean for yields?
 From a precipitation context, this year most closely resembles that of 2016-17.
 With that season’s increased rainfall, we saw the following effects:

-- Orchardgrass reduced yields by 30% from average.
+- Orchardgrass reduced yields by 30% from the average.